 Section 6.
 Personal Leave Days.
-In addition to the above holidays, regular, full-time Employees who have passed probation shall be eligible for five (5) paid personal leave days per calendar year.
-Regular, full-time Employees who are hired mid-year shall be eligible for pro-rated paid personal leave days once they have passed probation.
-Regular, part-time Employees shall be eligible for pro-rated paid personal leave days once they have passed probation and according to the terms outlined in this Agreement.
-Refer to the Letter of Understanding for administrative clarification.
-Personal leave days must be used within the calendar year acquired and cannot be paid out as benefits.
+In addition to the above holidays, regular, full-time Employees shall be eligible for five (5) paid personal leave days per calendar year.
+Regular, full-time Employees who are hired mid-year shall be eligible for pro-rated paid personal leave days.
+Regular, part-time Employees shall be eligible for pro-rated paid personal leave days.
+Personal leave days must be used within the calendar year acquired and cannot be paid out as benefits and will not be cashed out on voluntary or involuntary termination of employment.